-Installing the Atheros Wireless Network Adapter
+Installing the Atheros USB Wireless Network Adapter

-To install the driver and the Atheros Client Utility, see "To install the ACU and device driver:" on page 2-1.
+To install the USB driver and the Atheros Client Utility, see "To install the ACU and USB device driver:" on page 2-1.

-To install the Device Driver separately:
+To install the USB Device Driver separately:

-- 1. Insert the device into the computer: The Found New Hardware Wizard opens.
+- 1. Insert the USB device into the computer: The Found New Hardware Wizard opens.
 Choose advanced installation and click Next. - 2.
 Choose Search for driver in these locations.
-The driver is located in the NDIS5x directory.
+The driver is located in the Ndis5x\2KXP directory.
+(For Windows 98SE/ME computers, the driver is located in the Ndis5x\98ME).

 3. Windows may display a Windows Logo error for the bootloader.
 Click Continue Anyway.
+The installer will continue with the installation.

 - 4. Click Finish to close the Found New Hardware Wizard and complete installation of the USB device bootloader. - 5.
-The Found New Hardware Wizard opens to install software for the device.
+The Found New Hardware Wizard opens to install software for the USB device.
 Click Next to continue.

 6. Choose Search for driver in these locations.
-The driver is located in the NDIS5x directory.
+The driver is located in the Ndis5x\2KXP directory.
+(For Windows 98SE/ME computers, the driver is located in the Ndis5x\98ME).

 7. Windows may display a Windows Logo error for the WLAN driver.
 Click Continue Anyway.
+The installer will continue the installation.

-8. Click Finish to close the Found New Hardware Wizard and complete installation of the Atheros Network Adapter.
+8. Click Finish to close the Found New Hardware Wizard and complete installation of the Atheros USB Network Adapter.